alttch/atasker/README.md

 # atasker
-Python library for modern thread polling and task processing using asyncio
+Python library for modern thread pooling and task processing using asyncio.

 ## Install